Student and GSA Resources

 - Attend an all-expenses-paid, four-day leadership summit in New York City, NY where you'll participate in workshops and gain valuable leadership experience through group exercises and thoughtful discussions about power, privilege, oppression, and intersectionality.

-- Advise and participate in creating and curating resources for GLSEN Days of Action, including Ally Week, No Name-Calling Week, and Day of Silence.
+- Advise and participate in creating and curating resources for GLSEN Days of Action, including Solidarity Week, No Name-Calling Week, and Day of Silence.

 - Share your truth and network with influencers and talent within the LGBTQ movement at the biannual GLSEN Respect Awards.